IsmaTIBU/LedType-detection/README.md

 </div>

+> [!Note]
-> Note: This project was developed for a specific industrial application involving LED detection.
+> This project was developed for a specific industrial application involving LED detection.
 The code serves as an educational example of OpenCV shape detection techniques and may require parameter adjustments for different use cases.

 <table>
 <tr>